AbsaOSS/hyperdrive/README.md

 - **Readers** define how to connect to sources, e.g. how to connect to Kafka in a secure cluster by providing security directives, which topic and brokers to connect to.
 - **Managers** define extra configurations for readers and writers, e.g. Kafka offset settings.
 - **Decoders** define how to convert the payload into DataFrames, e.g. decoding from binary into Avro after retrieving the schema from schema registry.
-- **Transformers** define transformations to be applied to the decoded DataFrame, e.g. dropping columns
+- **Transformers** define transformations to be applied to the decoded DataFrame, e.g. dropping columns.
 - **Writers** define where DataFrames should be sent after the transformations, e.g. into HDFS as Parquet files.

 ### Built-in components
-- `KafkaStreamReader` - Connects to a secure Kafka broker.
+- `KafkaStreamReader` - connects to a secure Kafka broker.
 - `CheckpointOffsetManager` - defines checkpoints for the stream reader and writer.
 - `ConfluentAvroKafkaStreamDecoder` - decodes the payload as Confluent Avro (through [ABRiS](https://github.com/AbsaOSS/ABRiS)), retrieving the schema from the specified Schema Registry.
 This decoder is capable of seamlessly handling whatever schemas the payload messages are using.
 - `ColumnSelectorStreamTransformer` - selects all columns from the decoded DataFrame.
-- `ParquetStreamWriter` - writes the DataFrame as Parquet, in **append** mode, by invoking Spark's ```processAllAvailable``` method on the stream writer.
+- `ParquetStreamWriter` - writes the DataFrame as Parquet, in **append** mode, by invoking Spark's `processAllAvailable` method on the stream writer.
 - `ParquetPartitioningStreamWriter` - writes the DataFrame as Parquet, partitioned by the ingestion date and an auto-incremented version number.

 ### Custom components